mooreds/docs-1/docs/connectors/github-documentation.md

 ## create_fork

 Create a fork.
 Forking a Repository happens asynchronously.
-Therefore, you may have to wai a short period before accessing the git objects.
+Therefore, you may have to wait a short period before accessing the git objects.
 If this takes longer than 5 minutes, be sure to contact Support.